 I know that for many, curriculum is one of the biggest challenges in the life of a homeschool parent, especially at the beginning.
 Some places are more challenging than others, for sure.
 We live in Quebec right now and it is incredibly challenging to make the government happy while still allowing learning to be fun and engaging.

-First I need to know what I am going to make my unit on.
+First I need to know what I am going to make my unit about.
 My oldest is going into 7th grade in the fall.
 I like making history-based units best and he will be required to learn about ancient history.
 I might as well start at the beginning and do a unit on Neolithic society.

 Now that I have a game figured out, I am going to start looking for books.
-I usually start by searching Google for best books on the topic I am covering.
-So today I am looking up best books for teens about the stone age.
-I always choose a book that is fiction and one that is non-fiction.
+I usually start by searching Google for the best books on the topic I am covering.
+So today I am looking up the best books for teens about the stone age.
+I always try to choose a book that is fiction and one that is non-fiction.
 For non-fiction I have decided to get the Horrible Histories Collection 20 book set.
 It includes the stone age as well as the other eras we will need to cover next year.
 I like how they are written.
 These will probably be the read-aloud books for us.

 I am having a hard time finding a book for my son to read.
-I am looking for something about a boy, if possible, and age appropriate.
+I'm looking for something about a boy, if possible, and age appropriate.
 So, I will try some other keywords in my search.
 After some more searching, I decided to go with The Kin by Peter Dickinson.
 I can get it on the Kindle, which is a bonus.
 Plus it is an omnibus, so he can read one or all of them for the price of one book.

 Next on my list are videos.
 My first stop was Curiosity Stream.
 We got a year of streaming for super cheap and it has been a great resource for our homeschool.
 I found The Manot Skull which is about evidence that modern men and Neanderthals lived side-by-side.
 Modern Stone Age Family is about cooking and eating from ancient times.
 Lastly, The Neanderthals’ Dark Secret which is about why they are no longer around.
 That is probably good so I will check out some websites.
 I didn’t find anything I wanted to use, except for a virtual tour of Lascaux Cave.
 Technically it is another video, https://vimeo.com/40849516.
 It is a nice addition though.
 Sometimes there isn’t a site to explore and that is okay.